AMSSwanglab/3SCover/README.md

 # 3SCover
-3SCover is a method to identify safeguard TF.
+3SCover is a method to identify safeguard TF from cell type -TF network by an extended mimimum set cover model.